EOPF-Explorer/data-model-pipeline/docs/DESIGN_BRIEF.md

 - Reintroducing dev-only knobs (`dask_perf_html`) into the template.
 - Changing positional CLI to long flags for input/output.
 - Moving outputs outside `/data` in the container.

+# Design brief (archived)

+This file summarized historical constraints for refactors.

+Current behavior and parameters are documented in README and docs/.